Hale White: Family

 White's first wife, Harriet, died in 1891 of multiple sclerosis.
 Two of their children had died in infancy.

 In 1907, the widower White met aspiring novelist Dorothy Vernon Horace Smith, the daughter of Horace Smith who was a magistrate and minor poet.
 They fell in love and were married three and a half years later, but enjoyed only two years of married life before his death.
 At the time of her marriage to White, Dorothy was forty-five years his junior.

 His eldest son by his first wife, Sir William Hale-White, was a distinguished doctor.
-His second son, Jack, married Agnes Hughes, one of Arthur Hughe's daughters.
+His second son, Jack, married Agnes Hughes, one of Arthur Hughes's daughters.
 Arthur Hughes had himself produced a crayon drawing of Hale White in 1887.
 A third son became an engineer, and White's daughter Molly remained at home to care for her father.